 Heave Ho Accessibility Report

-Heave Ho offers 13 accessibility features in the Difficulty, Reading, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 13 accessibility features for Heave Ho in the Difficulty, Getting Started, Reading, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Heave Ho is a game where up to four players try and swing themselves across a level.
 But you can only hang on to certain points and must dangle and swing with both arms to progress.
 The twist is that you can also hold hands with other players and make long chains to get across wide gaps.
 Or you can let go at just the right time to throw each other where you need to be.

-Heave Ho has 5 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Heave Ho which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Competitive Difficulty: Difficulty not adjustable, because you compete against other players.